ggggbbybby/grammys-yellow-cookbook/content/recipes/christmas-stocking-cookies.md

 2. Cream butter, gradually beat in sugar.
 Beat until well blended.
 3. Add egg, milk, lemon extract, and lemon peel, beat well.
 4. Stir in sifted ingredients a little at a time, blend well.
 Chill until firm.
-5. Roll out dough on a lightly floured board, a little at a time, 1/4 inch thick.
+5. Roll out dough on a lightly floured board, a little at a time, ¼ inch thick.
 Cut with a stocking cutter and place on greased cookie sheets.
-6. Bake at 375 for 7 minutes, or until light brown.
+6. Bake at 375°for 7 minutes, or until light brown.
 Remove from sheets and cool on rack.
 7. Decorate with icing, candy, and sprinkles.